GravityKit/GravityExport-Lite/readme.txt

 Sure, why not.
 By default we sort on date of entry in acending order.
 You can change this, per form, on the Form settings page (Results in Excel) under "Settings".

-= I want to download directly from the forms table without the url! =
+= I want to download directly from the forms table without the URL! =

-Allright!
-No need to yell!
-For those situation we've added a bulk option on the forms table.
+You're in luck: for those situation we've added a bulk option on the forms table.
 As a bonus, you can select multiple forms, and it will download all results in one file, on multiple worksheets (oohhh yeah!)